Operation Encore: Battle of Castel D'Aiano

-The American success made German Field Marshall Albert Kesselring concerned this was the beginning of a major offensive aimed to capture Bologna.
+The American success concerned German Field Marshal Albert Kesselring, who suspected this was the beginning of a major offensive aimed to capture Bologna.
 He decided he could not take a chance and committed his strategic reserve, the 29th Panzer Grenadier Division.
 Its first unit, the 15th Panzer Grenadier regiment, upon arrival initiated a series of counterattacks against the soldiers dug in on Mount della Spe.
 Despite the ferocity of the German counterattacks, the men of the 86th Mountain Infantry beat them back in determined hand-to-hand fighting, and the Germans settled on harassing them with artillery fire.
 According to Peter Shelton, the artillery barrage lasted almost two weeks, and was especially hard on the troops there.

 Although both generals Hays and Crittenberger were eager to continue to push out of the Apennines and capture Bologna, on March 5 Lieutenant General Truscott, worried that Kesselring might grow concerned enough to develop defensive positions astride Strada statale 64, ordered the units to halt in place.
 The 10th Mountain extended their control over two additional features to the east, Mount Valbura and a second Mount Belvedere.
 Meanwhile, between 10 and 16 March the BEF shifted their position to the left of the 10th Mountain, transferring its headquarters to the valley of the Panaro.
 The Allies now held a six-mile front favorable for their advance down the valley of the Reno river and along the Strada statale 64 into the plains of the Po river.

 American casualties from the Battle of Castel d'Aiano were 146 killed in action, 512 wounded, and 3 captured; a major source of casualties was at the aid station set up in the village of Abetaia, where a booby trap was set off killing not only the staff and patients but all 3 chaplains of the 87th Mountain Infantry.
 Brazilian casualties were 68 in total, of which at least 3 were killed in action and 32 wounded.
 Six hundred German soldiers were taken prisoners; although the number of German soldiers killed is unknown, their losses were serious, and at this point in the war could not easily be replaced.
 By the end of March the 114th Jäger Division had less than a thousand front-line soldiers.
 Casualties forced the 232nd Division to disband its 1043rd Grenadier Regiment and distribute its men between the other two regiments.

 Reaction to the victory

 Based on their experiences at Cassino, Allied command had expected it would take two weeks to drive the Germans off Mount Belvedere; instead the division completed their mission in 10 days.
-For their achievements in Operation Encore, the entire 10th Mountain Division received commendations from Field Marshall Harold Alexander, Lieutenant Generals Joseph McNarney, Mark Clark, Truscott, and Crittenberger.
+For their achievements in Operation Encore, the entire 10th Mountain Division received commendations from Field Marshal Harold Alexander, Lieutenant Generals Joseph McNarney, Mark Clark, Truscott, and Crittenberger.